MobiKin

 • After a while, your device should restart to normal mode.

-Solution 6.
-Force restart Android phone
+Solution 8.
+Force restart your phone

 Boot loop on Android with no recovery could also be achieved if you force restart your Android phone as follows: